ibm-cloud-docs/account/delete-resources.md

 {: #delete-resource-cli}
 {: cli}

 You can delete a resource by using the {{site.data.keyword.Bluemix}} Command Line Interface.
-For detailed information about managing IBM Cloud resources, see [Working with resources and resource groups](/docs/cli?topic=cli-ibmcloud_commands_resource).
+For more information, see [Working with resources and resource groups](/docs/cli?topic=cli-ibmcloud_commands_resource).

 1. Log in, and select the account.